Skip to main content

 Impact on Your OUI/DUI Criminal Case

 A refusal can limit the Commonwealth’s evidence of your blood alcohol concentration (BAC), but prosecutors will emphasize driving behavior and FST performance.
-Skilled drunk-driving defense attorneys often highlight that “refusal is a Constitutional right” and challenge the traffic stop, arrest procedure, and officer training.
+Because Article 12 keeps the refusal out of evidence, the trial often comes down to how the officer documented the stop, the field-sobriety administration, and whether the arresting officer’s training and observations hold up under cross-examination.
+Skilled drunk-driving defense attorneys challenge the traffic stop, arrest procedure, and the foundation for each FST.

 Tips If You’ve Already Refused